Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To ensure that place on hold expiration is properly managed and that places automatically become available again after the hold period ends.

+**Preconditions:**
+- A place has been placed on hold with a specific expiration date/time
+- Hold expiration timestamp is stored in database
+- Background job or cron system is configured to check expiration
+- Expiration check process is implemented
+- Audit logging system is configured
+- Notification system is available (if configured)

 **Actions:**
 - Step 1: Place a place on hold with specific end date/time
 - Step 2: Verify hold expiration is stored in database